mhhollomon/gertrude/README.md

 ## Index subdirectory
 The subdirectory is named after the index itself.
 A B+ Tree structure is maintained.
-A tree node is represented by a subdirectory.
+A tree node is represented by a file.

-If the node is a leaf node, then a file named `leaf` is present and is a JSON containing a list of list.
-The inner lists have two entries.
-The first is the key and the second is the value.
-The value is a hash_id.

-If the node is an internal node, then a file named `internal` is present and is a JSON file containing a list of lists.
-The inner lists have two entries.
-The first is a key and the second is a subdirectory.
-All keys in the noted directory will be less than the search key.

-To ease spliting the root node.
-The index parent directory will be empty except for a directory call `root` which will contain the root of the tree
+The root node is called simply `root` - other nodes are assigned a 20 char nanoid similar to heap_id.

+An internal node is a tuple :
+- kind indicator (internal)
+- A List of Tuples with :
+    - key
+    - node name

+A leaf node is a tuple :
+- kind indicator (leaf)
+- A predecessor node name
+- A successor node name
+- A List of Tuples with :
+    - key
+    - heap_id of the record

+Fan out will be 1000 (probably).

+I may set the root to have infinite fan out so that the tree is never more than 2 layers deep.
+Even at 1000, 2 layers give you 500,000 records (with 50% fill)

 ## Example layout
 - my-database